ward/run/_drafts/2018-11-04-teltowkanal-halbmarathon.md

 with finding out what I could do on a mostly flat course on a chilly day instead.

+After making my intentions clear on ARTC, it turned out that Johannes, someone I knew there, had run this one last year and was planning on doing so again.
+Competition!

 ## Course Details

 You start facing a bridge over the Teltowkanal from the Berlin side.
 You cross